-Chances are people seeking financial information here in Old Oil Stocks – in progress “R” will not find lost riches – see Not a Millionaire from Old Oil Stock.
-The American Oil & Gas Historical Society, which depends on donations, does not have resources to provide free research of corporate histories.
+There’s not much of a chance of discovering financial information here in Old Oil Stocks – in progress “R” that will lead to lost riches – see Not a Millionaire from Old Oil Stock.
+The American Oil & Gas Historical Society needs support, and does not have resources to provide free research.

 However, AOGHS continues to look into forum queries as part of its energy education mission.
 Some investigations have revealed little-known stories like Buffalo Bill’s Shoshone Oil Company; many others have found questionable dealings during booms and epidemics of “black gold” fever like Arctic Explorer turns Oil Promoter.

 Visit the Stock Certificate Q & A Forum and view company updates regularly added to the A-to-Z listing at Is my Old Oil Stock worth Anything?
 AOGHS will continue to look into forum queries, including these “in progress.”

 In August 1951 the Stephens County district court clerk announced that among other absentee enterprises, Railroad Employees Oil Company was being sued (Case Number 14,886) and ordered to appear in court.
 “Defendants have been absent from Stephens County and the state of Texas for more than five years,” the suit alleged.
 “Defendants have not paid any taxes on the mineral interest.”

 The many plaintiffs in the case, sought to have a receiver appointed, “for the purpose of selling, executing and delivering an oil and gas lease covering the undivided mineral interest of said Defendants.”
 The Texas Railroad Commission should have more information on the Railroad Employees Oil Company.